stungeye/Applied-Math-For-Games-1/docs/07-game-dev-math/01-randomness.md

 ## Natural Noise

 Look around you.
-The natural world is full of beauty noise and randomness!
+The natural world is full of beautiful noise and randomness!

 ![Natural Noise.
 Attribution: Patricio Gonzalez Vivo and Jen Lowe](natural_noise_book_of_shaders.png){: .large}